benvanlooy/benvanlooy/README.md

 ### I'm Ben

 I live in Belgium & I've been a <del>front-end</del> web-developer since..
-1999 when I built my first website at the age of 14!
+1999 when I built my first 'website' at the age of 14!

 ## More about me